Ed Green's personal web page

 “Embedding an analytic equivalence relation in the transitive closure of a Borel relation [Journal of Logic and Analysis 5:4 (2013)].
 The transitive closure of a reflexive, symmetric, Borel relation is an analytic equivalence relation.
 Does some smaller class contain the transitive closure of every reflexive, symmetric, closed relation?
 An essentially negative answer is provided here.
 The Baire space is homeomorphic to an open subset of itself, X, that has an open complement.
 It is shown that any analytic equivalence relation E on the Baire space can be embedded homeomorphically in the transitive closure of a reflexive, symmetric, closed relation on X. Specifically, the relation can be constructed as the union of two closed equivalence relations.
 This result shows that Aumann's common-knowledge operator can map individuals' information partitions of low complexity to a considerably more complex common-knowledge partition.

-“Long-run implications of maximizing posterior expected utility” (with Fatemeh Borhani) This paper concerns whether or not Bayesian decision theory has any revealed-preference implications regarding the asymptotic behavior of a rational agent.
+“Revealed preference for maximizing conditional EU” (with Fatemeh Borhani) This paper concerns whether or not Bayesian decision theory has any revealed-preference implications regarding the asymptotic behavior of a rational agent.